JuliaCollections/DataStructures.jl/docs/src/priority-queue.md

-enqueue!(pq, k, v)        # insert the key k into pq with priority v enqueue!(pq, k=>v)        # (same, using Pairs) dequeue!(pq)              # remove and return the lowest priority key peek(pq)                  # return the lowest priority key without removing it delete!(pq, k)            # delete the mapping for the given key in a priority queue, and return the priority queue.
+enqueue!(pq, k, v)        # insert the key k into pq with priority v enqueue!(pq, k=>v)        # (same, using Pairs) dequeue!(pq)              # remove and return the lowest priority key dequeue_pair!(pq)         # remove and return the lowest priorty key and value peek(pq)                  # return the lowest priority key and value without removing it delete!(pq, k)            # delete the mapping for the given key in a priority queue, and return the priority queue.
 ```